The 9 Best Books to Learn Russian Successfully

 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
 As an Amazon Associate, Langoly earns from qualifying purchases.
 Please read our full disclosure for more information.

 Are you looking to learn Russian but haven’t found the right way for you?
-It may seem old-school, but using a textbook to learn Russian is a tried and true method.
-There are many options available for the independent learner and those that want to refresh what they’ve learned in the past.
-This article is a guide to the best Russian books available.
-No matter what level you are, there’s a book on this list that will help you learn Russian effectively.
+Using a textbook to learn Russian might seem old-school, but it’s a tried and true method.
+There are many options available for independent learners and those who want to refresh what they’ve learned in the past.
+This article is a guide to the best books available to help you learn Russian effectively.
+No matter what level you are, there’s a book for you on this list.

 With over 258 million speakers, Russian is one of the most spoken languages in the world.
 Of course, it’s the official language of Russia, but it’s also the official language of Kazakhstan and Kyrgyzstan.
-Additionally, it’s similar enough to other languages like Ukrainian, Polish, and Czech that it’s an excellent gateway to learn any of these languages.
+It’s also one of the 6 official languages of the United Nations and is taught as a second language in many other Eastern European countries.

 How Long Will It Take You To Learn Russian?